TheOdinProject/curriculum/JS101/running-javascript.md

 ## The Command Line

 And finally, you can run your JavaScript code from the command line.
 If you've installed nodeJS you can usually run a JavaScript file in a terminal by running `node filename.js`  though this could change depending on your setup.
+You can read more about setting up node [here](https://nodejs.org/en/download/package-manager/#nvm).  \(Be sure to install node using NVM\)

 ## So which one do I use?